adcsilva/julia-pluto-exp-interest/README.md

 CONTENTS
 1. expdiscrete.jl --- Julia source to be opened with Pluto
-2. expdiscrete.jl.html --- The source above saved as html
+2. expdiscretePluto.pdf --- The result of the source code saved as PDF
 3. expdiscretePluto.mp4 --- A video showing how the slider works, and how the value of interest payments in a continuous interval gets close to the constant e = exp(1)

 TO RUN THE CODE